ExitedState/ML-Learning-Journey/README.md

-# Machine Learning Learning Journey
+# My Machine Learning Learning Journey

 This repository documents my self-taught journey to learn Machine Learning from scratch.
 The goal is to gain a comprehensive understanding of machine learning, starting from the basic mathematical, data-structure and algorithm.